-To many dog owners, their furry friends make their lives better.
-From the extra company on a morning walk to a running buddy, dogs are the ultimate sidekick.
+Dogs are the ultimate sidekick and make our lives better.
 More than 36% of U.S. households own at least one dog.
-But what happens if your dog bites you or someone else.
+But what happens if your dog bites you or someone else?
 It’s important to understand dog bite dangers.

 Dog bites are common and can happen almost anywhere, at any time.
-Whether it’s because the dog is frightened by a loud noise or being in an unfamiliar environment, stressed dogs become aggressive with anyone in the immediate area.
+Stressed dogs can become aggressive if the dog is frightened by a loud noise or are in an unfamiliar environment.

 Why do dogs bite?